Wood stairs are an aesthetically pleasing choice for modern and contemporary homes alike, but they come with a catch: they can be dangerous.

 Those who are not professional contractors could find installing a carpet runner to be quite tricky.

-Beyond that, the proper underlays are also required for installation to make sure the carpet securely fastens to the wood.
+Beyond that, proper underlays are also required for installation to make sure the carpet securely fastens to the wood.

 9. Use Overstep Stair Treads